Mythoquantumexplorers/mytho-quantum-explorers/src/content/homepage/index.md

   title: "MythoQuantum Explorers"
   tagline: "Data insights at the speed of light."
   content: "Founded with a passion for innovation and excellence, MythoQuantum Explorers pioneers the field of data science and research.
-We are committed to fusing cutting-edge technology with in-depth research to create transformative solutions across industries."
+We are committed to fuse in cutting-edge technology with in-depth research to create transformative solutions across industries."
   image: "https://res.cloudinary.com/dfrpcqahh/image/upload/f_auto,q_auto,a_hflip/Robot_face-amico_z2cklu"
   button: